nonbinary-duck/xoshiro-OpenCl/README.md

 ### Dependencies

-Requires OpenCL and optionally OpenCV (toggle the `#USE_OPENCV_STUFF` flag in the CMake file).
+Requires OpenCL and optionally OpenCV (toggle the `#USE_OPENCV_STUFF` flag in your local config).
 If using OpenCV an image will print demonstrating the algorithm.

 To install the dependencies, Aptitude can be used on debian and debian-derivative operating systems (e.g. Ubuntu and family).